 From the beginning of 1970, all LP’s were manufactured only with boxed labels.
 This also means that Get Yer Ya Ya’s Out is the first LP that is only made with boxed logo.

 So, basically one can say that a non boxed label is from the 60’s and a boxed one is from the 70’s

 Mono or Stereo

 The first two Rolling Stones LP’s were only made in mono.
-But by 1965 the sale of stereophonic LP players had increased so Decca decided to start to record and produce LP’s in stereo as well.
+But by 1965 the sale of stereophonic record players had increased so Decca decided to start to record and produce LP’s in stereo as well.
 During 1965 and 1969 they made all Stones LP’s in both mono and stereo versions.
 This was to change in the end of the decade as the stereo LP players had by now become the standard of the day so Decca did not see any reason why they should continue to make mono LP’s.
-The manufacturing stopped in late 1970.
+The manufacturing stopped in late 1970 or early 1971.
 If the LP was out only in Mono version during the 60’s, read the first two ones, then the manufacturing of them was still continued in Mono during the 70’s.

 Standard red boxed mono label from the 70’s.